TDA283-compiler-construction/project/project/extensions.md

 implementation hints are given on a separate page for [extension hints](hints.md) and in the lecture notes.

-**Credits for extensions:** each of the standard extensions give one credit point.
+**Credits for extensions:** each of the standard extensions gives one credit point.
 Extensions that are non-standard in this sense are the _native x86 code generation_ and some projects within the _further possibilities_ section.
-The _native x86 code generation_ is special in that it gives two credits in itself, and an extra credit for each of the standard extensions that are ported to the x86 code generator.
+The _native x86 code generation_ is special in that it gives two credits in itself and an extra credit for each of the standard extensions that are ported to the x86 code generator.
 Example: a student can collect 5 credits as follows.